Current Executive Webinars

 For many reasons, including a lack of linguistic capacity and cultural understanding, there are a limited number of criminal investigations and criminal cases of Chinese and Post-Soviet transnational crime that follow the money and value trails.
 Unfortunately, these investigations are hindered as these countries consistently fail to cooperate with other countries in resolving cross-border money laundering and other financial crimes.

 Just as international trade in the past helped China develop a sophisticated system of underground banking, China along with Russia is a world leader in “new payment” systems of transferring money and value including but not confined to cryptocurrencies.
 Many observers believe Chinese and Post-Soviet involvement in illicit trade is encouraged or tolerated to help achieve state ambitions.
-This course will ask the question: Is transnational crime (and resulting money laundering) a form of asymmetric warfare of authoritarian states?
+This course asked the question: Is transnational crime (and resulting money laundering) a form of asymmetric warfare of authoritarian states?

 Course Highlights and Features